N2025po0j4ri/rock-paper-scissors-N2025po0j4ri/README.md

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.

 I deserve 19/20 points on this assignment.
 First, I forked the assignment on Github Desktop.
 Furthermore, I have edited every single js file with code.
 Then, I installed npm tests through visual studio code.
 I reran my tests each time I completed every single js file.
 Then, I ran the tests using npm test to ensure that the code passes the test.
-Also, the tests passed on npm.
+Also, all the tests passed on npm.

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?